-SELECT Choose an available Route to create or choose a stored Route to show and follow on the Chart page.
-REVERSE Reverses the Route, when chosen Starting point is at the end of the Route.
+SELECT Chooses an available Route to create or chooses a stored Route to show and follow on the Chart page.
+REVERSE Reverses the Route, when chosen starting point is at the end of the Route.
 COLOR Allows changing the color of the navigation lines between each leg in the Route.
 EDIT The Edit Route (Route Report) menu is useful to show details of the Waypoints contained within the Route.
 This menu also allows you to enter in your average speed and fuel consumption and calculate the approximate fuel used when following the Route.
 SEND Sends the stored points to an external device (PC) capable of listening to NMEA RTE sentence.
-RECEIVE Receive the points from an external device (PC) capable of sending NMEA RTE sentence.
-THICKNESS Selection that allows the Route line to be easily seen; default selection is Thick.
+RECEIVE Receives the points from an external device (PC) capable of sending NMEA RTE sentence.
+THICKNESS Allows the Route line to be easily seen; default selection is Thick.